TOUR WITH US

 Blickling Hall and Norwich Cathedral

 Today, we go on the trail of the early Boleyns.
-We start the day touring Blickling Hall, which is believed by many to be the place of Anne Boleyn’s birth.
-We will uncover what remains of the Boleyn’s former residence and stroll to the local parish church to see several early brasses, all memorials to Anne’s Boleyn forefathers.
+We start the day by touring Blickling Hall, which many believe is the birthplace of Anne Boleyn.
+We will uncover what remains of the Boleyn’s former residence and stroll to the local parish church to see several early brasses, all memorials to Anne Boleyn’s forefathers.

 Along the way, we will be accompanied by Claire Martin, historian and the author of Heirs of Ambition: The Making of the Boleyns.
 Claire will discuss how the Boleyns rose from relatively low beginnings to reach the pinnacle of Tudor society.